 6. Change How You Want to Share the File and Assign

 For a file that each student needs to edit, I make a copy for each student.
-This will give each student access to their own copy and automatically rename the file with their name and assignment name which makes grading easy for you!
+This will give each student access to their own copy and automatically rename the file with their name and assignment name, making grading easy for you!
 If you’re assigning a collaborative project to groups of students, you can create separate assignments for each group and then select students can edit file.
 That will give all assigned students access to the same file.
 If you just want students to view the file, such as a PDF, slideshow, etc. (that can’t be changed by students), you can leave it on the default option of students can view file.

 7. Your Assignment Will Now Show in the Classwork Feed of Your Classroom